The Prime of Miss Jean Brodie (film): Critical response

 Maggie Smith was singled out for her performance in the film.
-Dave Kehr of Chicago Reader said that Smith gives "one of those technically stunning, emotionally distant performances that the British are so damn good at."
+Dave Kehr of Chicago Reader wrote that Smith gives "one of those technically stunning, emotionally distant performances that the British are so damn good at."
 Greg Ferrara wrote that the film "is one of the best British films of the decade.
 It is as captivating today as it was upon its release and its two central performances by Maggie Smith and Pamela Franklin are both stirring and mesmerizing.
 The Prime of Miss Jean Brodie is the crème de la crème."